Every year I get to ride is opportuntiy to give back.

 Riding the PMC, raising money for Dana Farber, is my opportunity to give back, I am so fortunate that I can.
 Yes, they were right, you will be back.
 I hope you will support me again this year.

-Below is my donation letter from 2023, my first ride, I feel it is important to keep it here.
+Below is my donation letter from 2023, my first ride.

 I am Heather and I am nearly 50 years old; I am a mother, sister, wife and friend but I am in the 13%.
 I am that one in the 1 in 8.
 In December of 2014 I joined the club you don’t want to be a part of.
 I was 41 when I got the call that the pathology had come back, it was carcinoma, I had breast cancer.
 I was shocked and I was scared.
 I put on a brave face.
 I welcomed the abundance of love and support from family and friends.
 I was fortunate to be surrounded by a strong and giving community.
 Offers of doctor recommendations and the names of the best specialists.
 Phone numbers of the many other woman who shoes I now walked in.
 Rides, food, childcare, indeed there were moments I felt smothered in care.
 Yet with so many people rallying around me, I still felt very much alone and frightened.